 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the T6 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Canon T6 Manual.
+Further information on the features and operation of the 5D Mark IV and T6 can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Canon T6 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 5D Mark IV and the Canon T6?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 5D Mark IV:

 - More detail: Offers more megapixels (30.1 vs 17.9MP) with a 30% higher linear resolution.

 - Better image quality: Scores substantially higher (25 points) in the DXO overall assessment.